Roman Catholic Archdiocese of Warmia: History

 On 28 October 1925 the Holy See - by the Bull Vixdum Poloniae unitas - seceded the Pomesania deanery from the Diocese of Chełmno and assigned it to Ermland, while Memelland was dissected from the diocese, so that it territorially comprised all the Prussian province of East Prussia in its altered borders of 1922.
 In 1930 the diocesan exemption ended and Ermland, then led by Bishop Maximilian Kaller, became part of the Eastern German Ecclesiastical Province under the newly elevated Archdiocese of Breslau (Wrocław).

 Following the defeat of Germany in World War II, Warmia became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 Bishop Kaller resigned from jurisdiction in the Polish-held diocesan area, retaining the title bishop, and was expelled by communist authorities in mid-August 1945.
 Pope Pius XII then appointed him the "Bishop of the Expellees".
 The diocese was then claimed by the Polish Catholic Church, supported by the communist state.
 August Hlond had appointed Teodor Bensch as Apostolic Administrator superseding the still existing capitular canons, who otherwise could have elected a new bishop candidate.
 The Holy See, however, regarded the post-war territorial changes not yet contractually confirmed.
 So the see with its traditional cathedral in Frombork remained vacant after Kaller's death.

 In 1972 - in response to West Germany's change in Ostpolitik with the Treaty of Warsaw - the Holy See re-established a new Polish Diocese appointing Józef Drzazga, who was then a suffragan to the Archdiocese of Warsaw.
 Drzazga relocated the actual see to Olsztyn.

 On 25 March 1992 Warmia was elevated to a metropolitan archdiocese and given two new suffragans, the Diocese of Ełk and the Diocese of Elbląg.
 The Diocese of Ełk comprised territory taken from the dioceses of Warmia and Łomża.
 The Diocese of Elbląg comprised territory taken from Warmia and the former dioceses of Chełmno (now Diocese of Pelplin) and Gdańsk (now Archdiocese of Gdańsk).

+Only in 1991 it was possible to celebrate Roman Catholic services in German again.
+At first, they were held in the Church of Mary the Virgin and Mother of God in Allenstein-Jomendorf.

-Today the see comprises an area of 12,000 km² with 694,000 Catholics, 33 deans, 260 church districts, 422 diocese priests, 124 order priests, and 244 order nuns.
+Today the see comprises an area of 12,000 km2 with 694,000 Catholics, 33 deans, 260 church districts, 422 diocese priests, 124 order priests, and 244 order nuns.